 Leases of assets under which substantially all of the risks and rewards of ownership are effectively retained by the lessor are classified as operating leases.
-Minimum lease payments under an operating lease are recognised as an expense on a straight-line basis over the lease term.
+Minimum lease payments under an operating lease are recognised as an expense on a straightline basis over the lease term.
 The resulting difference arising from the straight-line basis and contractual cash flows is recognised as an operating lease obligation or asset.
-Contingent rentals, such as those relating to turnover, are expensed in the year in which they arise.
+Contingent rental escalations, such as those relating to turnover, are expensed in the year in which the escalation is determined.